codership/galera/Docs_tommi/python3/source/architecture.rst

 used to build Global Transaction IDs in a multi-master cluster.

-At the transport level, *Galera Cluster for MySQL* is a symmetric undirected graph, where all database nodes are connected with each other over a :abbr:`TCP (Transmission Control Protocol)` connection.
+At the transport level, *Galera Cluster* is a symmetric undirected graph, where all database nodes are connected with each other over a :abbr:`TCP (Transmission Control Protocol)` connection.
 By default, TCP is used for both message replication and the cluster membership service, but also :abbr:`UDP (User Datagram Protocol)` multicast can be used for replication in a :abbr:`LAN (Local Area Network)`.